ronilaukkarinen/weed/README.md

 - **3.00** Added whole new tutorial inside the theme.
 No changes to the theme itself.
 - **2.75e** Tutorial enhanced.
 - **2.75d** Created changelog.
 Better hilight.

+## Contributing and troubleshooting

+If you have ideas about the theme or spot an issue, please let us know.
+If you have trouble setting the theme up, read this readme carefully again or [open an issue](https://github.com/ronilaukkarinen/weed/issues).